Table of Contents

 - September 11, 2001 – (end date to be determined) – all active service qualifies for the bonus payment.

 Additionally, any Veteran with qualifying service before December 31, 1992, during Desert Storm and after January 1, 1993, during Operation Iraqi Freedom may be entitled to receive two separate $500 bonus payments.
 Veterans who have a service-related disability rated by the Veterans Administration as 10% or more disability will receive the maximum payment of $500.
-A verification of disability must be provided from the VA along with the application.
+Verification of disability must be provided from the VA along with the application.

 Any service member interested in applying for the South Dakota Veterans Bonus must provide the branch of the military along with dates of service on a completed application.
 Certification of the application must be completed by local County or Tribal Veteran Service Officer.
 For applicants in other states, a certification must be completed by a Post Service Officer from one of the recognized Veterans Service organizations.
 All applications must be accompanied by a copy of your DD Form 214, which shows proof of military service.